F286/f286.github.io/_posts/2018-02-16-team-success.md

 Active listening

 ## Meaning
+It's all about meaning!
+The reason to be able to communicate is to do something meaningful.

 I think teams feel they're doing something meaningful if given the chance upfront before the project to express and outline what and how they would like to approach something and effectively have a say in the vision, as opposed to having a leader simply tell them what they need to do.